baloise/pitches/PITCHME.md

 ---
 @title[License & contributions]

-Did you know this presentation is also managed in git?
+Did you know that this presentation is also managed in git?

 You can easily contribute under https://github.com/baloise/pitches/blob/letsGitGoing/PITCHME.md

 ![CC0 logo](https://licensebuttons.net/p/zero/1.0/88x31.png)